 [url* url-300 placeholder "www.website.com"]

 Once you’re done setting up your form, hit Save.
-Don’t worry, you can always make changes to it later.
+Don’t worry, you can always make changes later on!

 Set your email preferences.

-When someone submits your form, you’ll get an email in your inbox with everything they filled out.
+When someone submits a form, you’ll get an email with all of the information they’ve provided.
 In the Mail tab, you can arrange the information in that email using the same tags from your form.
-At the top of the page, it’ll tell you what tags you can use.
+At the top of the page, it’ll tell you which tags you can use.

 In the Message Body section, you can use those tabs to arrange how the email you’ll receive will look.
 This makes it super easy to see everything your clients submit.